 It is important when you are newly diagnosed to seek out the advice of a registered dietitian for help with transitioning to the GF diet, or if you have been on the GF diet and are having difficulties with nutritional deficiencies or lingering symptoms.

 Did you know that you can book an appointment with a Registered Dietitian through Alberta Healthy Living Program free of charge.
-All appointments are offered Mon-Fri during the day.
+All telephone or in-person appointments are offered Mon-Fri during the day.

 Who is this Class For?

 People diagnosed with celiac disease or dermatitis herpetiformis and their support persons or people who want information on celiac disease.